Battle of Zhongli: Battle

-The Liang army, thrown into disarray by the desertion of its commander, seized the opportunity.
+The Liang army was thrown into disarray by the desertion of its commander.
 Yuan Ying, the Prince of Zhongshan of the Northern Wei, seized the opportunity and marched southward, capturing over forty cities.
 In September, they captured Matou (present-day Mengcheng, Anhui) and transported all the city's food supplies north.
 In October, the army reached Zhongli (northeast of Fengyang County, Anhui Province), which was defended by Chang Yizhi, the governor of Northern Xuzhou.
 There, they joined forces with Yang Dayan's army, bringing their combined force to hundreds of thousands.
 Zhongli, by contrast, had only 3,000 defenders, creating a stark disparity in strength.
 Emperor Xuanwu of Northern Wei originally wanted to order Xing Yan's army to join the siege, but Xing Yan believed that Zhongli was surrounded by the Huai River, making it a natural barrier that was easy to defend but difficult to attack, and that the army should attack from elsewhere.
 Emperor Xuanwu rejected this proposal, and then asked General Xiao Baoyin of Zhendong to replace Xing Yan and attack Zhongli City together with Yuan Ying.
 In November, Emperor Wu of the Liang Dynasty ordered General Wei Jingzong of the Right Guard to lead an army of 200,000 to rescue Zhongli City and station them at Daorenzhou (in the middle of the Huai River, northeast of Fengyang County, Anhui Province) until all the troops were gathered and then advance together.
 Zhongli was located on the north side of the Huai River, making it difficult to attack.
 In the first month of 507, Yuan Ying of the Northern Wei Dynasty and General Yang Dayan of Pingdong built a long bridge across the river connecting the north and south banks of the Huai River on both sides of Shaoyangzhou (west of Daorenzhou) in the Huai River.
 Yuan Ying stationed his troops on the south bank, responsible for the siege; Yang Dayan commanded the north bank, providing support from a tower and responsible for transporting supplies.
 Xiao Baoyin ensured the accessibility and safety of the bridge itself.
 The Northern Wei army used carts to transport large amounts of earth to fill the ditches surrounding Zhongli.
 They also used rams to ram the city walls and continued their assaults using chariot warfare tactics.
 However, they were met with a fierce counterattack from the city's defenders.
 Chang Yizhi also promptly filled the damaged walls with earth.
 As a result, the Northern Wei army suffered over ten thousand casualties but was unable to gain the upper hand, and the battle gradually became a stalemate.